Odin-SMR/hermod/Documentation/odin.hermod.rst

 :Version:

-        0.1
+        0.2

 :Date:

-        2010-03-23
+        2010-10-01

 :Abstract:

-        HERMOD is a part of the ODIN processing chain - automating level1b data to level2 data.
+        Hermod is a part of the Odin processing chain - automating level1b data to level2 data.
 This document describes the installation, configuration and function of the program suite.
-In short HERMOD sets up and run SMR in the ODIN cluster environment.
+In short Hermod prepares requirements such as external datafiles and launches a Qsmr session when all requirements are met.

 .. raw:: pdf